Disabled PAs and Reasonable Adjustments

 Keeping a record of reasonable adjustments

-When an employer makes a reasonable adjustment for an employee, it’s a good idea for them to set up a ‘reasonable adjustments passport’.
+When a PA employer makes a reasonable adjustment for a PA, it’s a good idea for them to set up a ‘reasonable adjustments passport’.
+This also helps employees and employers make sure the reasonable adjustment is correct, practical and up to date.

 When an employer might not have to make a change